 The Dyson Cinetic did redeem itself slightly in the oatmeal test, doing an average to an above-average job, only leaving a few flakes behind.
 The Hoover followed closely, leaving a little bit more behind, with the Eureka leaving the most oatmeal remaining of this trio.

-Finishing towards the bottom of the group for our carpet cleaning tests, the Oreck XL and the Bissell 9595A both earning a 4 out of 10 for their subpar performance.
-The 9595A did very poorly at collecting rice, with the Oreck performing even worse, leaving plenty of residual rice after multiple passes.
+Finishing towards the bottom of the group for our carpet cleaning tests, the Oreck XL, Bissell Zing Rewind, and the Bissell 9595A all earned a 4 out of 10 for their subpar performance.
+The 9595A and the Zing Rewind did very poorly at collecting rice, with the Oreck performing even worse, leaving plenty of residual rice after multiple passes.

 Ease of Use

-There wasn't as much of a stark contrast in performance in this metric, with a handful of models — the Shark Rotator DuoClean, Kenmore Elite Pet Friendly, the Shark Navigator Lift-Away Professional, and the Eureka Mighty Mite — all earning the top score of 7 out of 10.
-The Eureka and the Shark Rotator both handle surface transitions exceptionally well — though not quite on par with the Dyson Ball Animal 2.
-The Eureka has a button on the head, while the Rotator has a button on the handle, with a hard floor option that will slow down the rotating brush, as well as options to select between low-pile and medium-pile carpet.
+There wasn't as much of a stark contrast in performance in this metric, with a handful of models — the Shark APEX DuoClean with Zero-M, the Shark Rotator DuoClean, Kenmore Elite Pet Friendly, the Shark Navigator Lift-Away Professional, and the Eureka Mighty Mite — all earning the top score of 7 out of 10.
+The Eureka, the Shark APEX, and the Shark Rotator all handle surface transitions exceptionally well — though not quite on par with the Dyson Ball Animal 2, which automatically adjusts to different types of floors and lets you turn the rotating brush head on or off.
+The Eureka has a button on the head, while the Rotator and the APEX both have a button on the handle, with a hard floor option that will slow down the rotating brush, as well as options to select between low-pile and medium-pile carpet.

-The Navigator Lift-Away Professional only gives you the option to turn the rotating brush on or off, with no options for different piles of carpet or for adjusting the height of the extractor.
+The Navigator Lift-Away Professional only gives you the option to turn the rotating brush on or off, but lacks options for different piles of carpet or for adjusting the height of the extractor.
 However, it is very easy to turn the brush on or off with a convenient button right near the top of the vacuum.

 It is a little hard to adjust the Kenmore, requiring you to turn a knob on the front of the vacuum.
 However, the Kenmore was the beat of the entire group at cleaning in close to the edge, leaving the least residual debris.

-The Shark Rotator redeemed itself in our next test, earning top marks when it comes to cleaning underneath furniture.
-This vacuum reaches a little over 10" without the lift-away function and completely cleaning underneath when using it.
-The Eureka matched the performance of the Rotator, while the Navigator Lift-Away Professional and Kenmore only made it about 9" and 7" under our test "sofa", respectively.
+When it comes to cleaning under furniture, both the APEX and the Rotator earned top marks.
+Both of these vacuums reach a little over 10" under our test "sofa" without the Lift-Away function and completely cleaned underneath when using it.
+The Eureka matched the performance of the Rotator and the APEX, while the Navigator Lift-Away Professional and Kenmore only made it about 9" and 7" under our test "sofa", respectively.

 Next, we looked at the maximum reach of each vacuum.
 We measured both the cord and the reach, to determine how far you could effectively clean from the outlet.
 The Kenmore has both the longest reach of this group, as well as one of the longest reaches overall, with the rest of the products falling in behind it.

 Finally, we compared the noise levels of each product.
-The Eureka and the Navigator Lift-Away Professional are definitely among the quietest of this top group, measuring in at 74.5 dBa and 73 dBa, respectively.
+The Eureka, the Navigator Lift-Away Professional, and the APEX are definitely among the quietest of this top group, measuring in at 74.5 dBa, 73 dBa, and 72 dBa, respectively.
 The remainder of the vacuums are quite a bit louder and some had higher-pitched tones that are significantly more irritating, even if they only read slightly louder on our SPL meter, like the Miele.

 The Dyson Ball Animal 2 is the best at switching between flooring types, automatically transitioning, with the option to turn off the brush.
-The Bissell Zing is identical to the Eureka when transitioning, with a button on the head that you step on.
+The Bissell Zing and the Zing Rewind are identical to the Eureka when transitioning, with a button on the head that you step on.

 The Dyson Cinetic will automatically transition between surfaces, but the brush can't be stopped.
 However, you can hold a trigger down to release suction to avoid sucking in long fibers from rugs or high-pile carpets.
 The Navigator Deluxe doesn't adjust for different floors, but allows you to turn the brush on or off.
 The Miele requires you to swap heads for hard floors, while the Oreck lacks all adjustability.